codl/autoplay/README.md

 Usually, bad songs have karma under 0.25, *meh* songs have karma between 0.25 and 0.60, and good songs are over 0.60.
 A song that is often added by the user to the playlist will have a karma over 1.

-When a song is played, there is a *cooldown time* (default 12h) when autoplay cannot add it.
+When a song is played, there is a *cooldown time* (default 12h) during which autoplay cannot add it.
 This way, the same songs cannot be spammed over and over.